LCPQ/gdr_nbody_2021/content/presentations.md

 1) We propose an original approach for the study of periodic Coulomb systems.
 We use a Clifford torus with a renormalized distance in the Coulomb potential.
 We have successfully applied this strategy to the calculation of Madelung constants and Wigner crystals.
 We also propose a new position operator that is compatible with periodic boundary conditions.
 2) To capture satellites or shake-up excitations in photo-emission spectra we propose to use the three-body Green’s function instead of the usual one-body Green’s function, i.e. we increase the size of the excitation space from the quasi-particle energies to include also electron-hole pairs.
 In our approach static effective many-body potentials can capture satellite structures in the spectral function.
 3) We show that the extended Koopmans’ theorem (EKT), from which charged excitations can be obtained, is linked to the many-body effective energy theory (MEET) that we derived to calculate the spectral function.
 Using this link we have extended the EKT to the calculation of the spectral function.

 ***

-### Valerie Vallet (PhLAM, Universite de Lilles)

-**Incorporating many-body and environment effects on core and luminescence properties**

-X-ray photoelectron spectrometry (XPS), X-ray absorption spectroscopy (XAS) and luminescence time-resolved laser induced fluorescence spectroscopy (TRLFS) are all spectroscopic techniques that can probe the coordination and local environment around a given complex.
-The first part of the talk will be devoted to the interpretation of luminescence spectra of uranium(VI), since its speciation is a key challenge in the context of the nuclear fuel cycle.
-Owing to its high sensitivity and selectivity time-resolved laser induced fluorescence spectroscopy (TRLFS) is particularly suited for such studies.
-However, most of the relevant systems have complex chemical composition in solution and the identification of each species from spectroscopic data is challenging.
-We will detail our efforts in developing an ab initio-based interpretation of TRLFS data.
-We will illustrate that TD-DFT with the CAM-B3LYP functional is able to remedy the flaws  that plagued previous applications of DFT in the determination of vertical excitation and emission energies for these systems.
-We will illustrate how one can predict vibrationally resolved spectra useful it is to assign the recorded TRLFS data [1, 2, 3].

-The second part of this presentation will focus on core spectra of hydrated halides, owing to their relevance to atmospheric chemistry.
-We resort to quantum chemical methods in the framework of quantum embedding approaches [4] since these, at the same time, allow for the halogen can in principle be treated at a sufficiently high level of theory (to account, for example, for both correlation and relaxation effects [5] due to the creation of the core hole), while still retaining a quantum description for the whole system (so that we can obtain information from, or couplings to, the environment) and achieving an overall reduction of computational effort.
-We will present the recent implementation (in the non-relativistic framework) and carry out a first assessment of the performance of two quantum embedding approaches, frozen density embedding (FDE) and the block-orthogonalized Manby-Miller embedding (BOMME), for the calculation of XAS for model systems, employing real-time time-dependent density functional theory (rt-TDDFT) [6].

-[1] H. Oher, F. Réal, T. Vercouter, V. Vallet, Inorg.
-Chem.
-59, 5896 (2020).
-[2] H. Oher, T. Vercouter, F. Réal, C. Shang, P. E. Reiller, V. Vallet, Inorg.
-Chem.
-59, 15036 (2020).
-[3] H. Oher, G. Ferru, L. Couston, L. Berthon, D. Guillaumont, F. Réal, T. Vercouter, V Vallet, ChemRxiv (2021), 10.33774/chemrxiv-2021-9sjjh, preprint.
-[4] A. S. P. Gomes and C. R. Jacob, Annu.
-Rep. Prog.
-Chem., Sect.
-C: Phys.
-Chem.
-108, 222 (2012).
-[5] L. Halbert, M.L.
-Vidal, A. Shee, S. Coriani, A.S.P.
-Gomes, J. Chem.
-Theory Comput.
-17, 3583 (2021) [6] M. De Santis, V. Vallet, A.S.P.
-Gomes, https://arxiv.org/abs/2111.13947

-***

-### Roland Assaraf (LCT, Sorbonne Universite)

-**Towards computing efficently cumulants in Monte Carlo, exchange cluster estimators**

-Response properties or cumulants are usually size-extensive ($O(N)$) but are computed in  Monte Carlo with fluctuations growing like $N^p$ with $p>1$ as a function of the system size $N$.
-The limit of this problem is the sign problem where the ferminonic energy can be written as an infinite expansion of cumulants and the fluctuations are growing exponentially with the system size.

-We propose a  method that selects clusters of variables belonging to two independent replicas of the system.
-These clusters behave as if they were independent,  enabling a factorization of correlation functions.
-The algorithm generalizes cluster algorithms (usually applied to spin problems, like the Wolf algorithm or the exchange cluster algorithm) but can be applied  to any model  of interacting particles with any $p$-body interactions ($p=1,2,3 \dots $).
-An improved estimator of the heat capacity (a covariance)  is then proposed and tested on the Lennard Jones Model.
- In practice the  scaling of the statistical fluctuations as a function of the number of degrees of freedom $N$ is reduced  from $O(N^2)$ to $O(N)$ above the critical temperature.
-Generalization to higher cumulants will be discussed.

-***